KushalRoyChowdhury/fluxflow-cli/README.md

 ## ✨ Features

-- **Creative & Visual Sovereignty**: Generate gorgeous, high-fidelity images directly from the command line using Pollinations AI.
+- **Creative & Visual Sovereignty**: Generate gorgeous, high-fidelity images directly from the command line using [Pollinations AI](https://pollinations.ai).
 Use the `/image` command or ask the agent to create visuals.
+Features:
-Features customizable models (Flux, ZImage, Qwen, Nanobanana-Pro), aspect ratios, seeds, and beautiful high-contrast UI budget telemetry cards.
+  - **Customizable Presets**: Supports models like Flux, ZImage, Qwen, and Nanobanana-Pro, custom aspect ratios, and randomized seeds.
+  - **Budget Telemetry**: Real-time credits tracker displayed in sleek high-contrast Ink terminal boxes.
+  - **PNG Metadata Embedding**: Autonomously injects custom `tEXt` metadata chunks (Title, Software, Author, Seed, Model, and exact Prompt details) straight into the output image headers.

 - **Native Multimodality**: Flux Flow can now see!
 Analyze images (JPG, PNG) and PDF documents natively through the `view_file` tool with high-fidelity context retention.
 - **Document Engineering Suite**: Generate professional, branded PDF, DOCX, and PPTX documents on the fly.
 Features native HTML-to-Office translation for selectable text, high-performance rendering, and automatic watermarking.
 - **External Data Sanctuary**: Redirect your logs, history, and memories to any external path for maximum portability and privacy.